shrout1/iphoneyum/README.md

 # iphoneyum

 A Windows command-line tool for backing up all media from an iPhone over USB, directly to a folder on your PC.
 No iTunes.
 No iCloud.
 No third-party software.
+100% Vibe coded in an hour and a half of frustration.

 Built on the Windows Portable Devices (WPD) API using direct MTP access, which gives reliable streaming transfers with real-time progress per file.